spaconference/spa-handbook/call-for-proposals.md

 ...
 How to post as the [@spaconference](https://twitter.com/spaconference) Twitter user?

 ### LinkedIn

+...
+How to post as the [@spaconference](https://www.linkedin.com/company/spa-conference/) LinkedIn user?

 Once the CfP is open Hibri Marzook or Raul Rodriguez can help granting access to SPA's LinkedIn page.
 No credentials are required but owning a personal LinkedIn account.